11 Scary Things Sugar Does to Your Body

 Sugar spikes your insulin

-One of the immediate effects of too much sugar is the release of more insulin, which regulates blood sugar.
+One of the immediate effects of sugar on the body is the release of more insulin, which regulates blood sugar.
 Soda is the worst culprit, says Vasanti Malik, ScD, a research scientist at the Harvard T.H.
 Chan School of Public Health.
 “Sugars in beverages are absorbed very quickly, which results in rapid increases in blood glucose and insulin,” she says.
 “Over time this can lead to insulin resistance [in which the body needs more and more insulin to be effective], and place an individual on a pathway to adverse metabolic health.”
 Naturally occurring sugars, as in fruit, don’t have the same negative effects because they’re paired with fiber, which helps slow absorption.

 Sugar puts you at risk for diabetes